Towards Large Scale Automated Algorithm Design by Integrating Modular Benchmarking Frameworks: Use-Case and Experimental Setup

 For each use-case, we set the budget of the algorithms to $5n$ function evaluations (FEs).
 To compute the AUC, we evaluate the performance at 100 linearly distributed budgets $b^1, \ldots, b^{100} \in [1,5n]$ and at 100 linearly distributed target values $v^1, \ldots, v^{100} \in [0,V_{\max}]$.
 Linearization computes the bucket index $i = \lfloor (x - x_{\min}) / (x_{\max}-x_{\min}) \cdot 100 \rfloor$ for both budgets and targets.

-To find the best algorithm design, we allow \irace{} a budget of 100\,000 target runs and we ensure that it performed at least 50 independent validation runs for the elite configurations.
-We run this \irace{} search 15 independent times, to check the robustness of its selection.
-To compare this performance to the four baseline algorithms, we run each of these 50 independent times, on each of the 19 test problems.
+To find the best algorithm design, we allow \irace{} a budget of 100\,000 target runs.
+We ensure that \irace{} performed at least 50 independent runs for the first ranked elite configuration, adding additional runs if needed, and keeping all runs if \irace{} conducted more than 50 runs.
+We do not consider the other elite configurations ranked by \irace{}, even in draw cases.
+We run \irace{} 15 independent times, to check the robustness of its selection.
+We compare performance to the four baseline algorithms, which we run 50 independent times each on each of the 19 test problems.

-Running \irace{} with this budget on 19 problems on a computer with four Intel CPU cores i5-7300HQ at 2.50GHz and Crucial P1 solid-state disks takes approximately 3 hours.
+In total, these experiments took around $15\times 3$ hours on a computer with four Intel CPU cores i5-7300HQ at 2.50GHz and Crucial P1 solid-state disks.